By Kel Hahn

 Edward understands that gaining the necessary expertise will take time.
 He plans to work in industry and sharpen his research skills while he is in the US.

 “When I feel like I'm standing on my own two feet and can call myself a good electrical engineer, then I will go home and use my skills to help my country.”

-For Edward, academics are only component of becoming a professional engineer.
+For Edward, academics is only one component of becoming a professional engineer.
 He knows that he will also have to work well with others.
 To that end, his active participation in the UK chapter of the National Society of Black Engineers (NSBE) has provided a support base and a place to learn crucial interpersonal skills.

 “I’ve been in NSBE since my freshman year.
 As engineering students, we’re going through the same challenges.
 We share each other's successes, help each other through tough times and motivate each other to become creative thinkers and problem solvers.”